-- 2. The Repatriation Medical Authority (the Authority), under subsection 196B(8) of the Veterans' Entitlements Act 1986 (the VEA), repeals Instrument No. 8 of 2015 (Federal Register of Legislation No. F2014L01786) determined under subsection 196B(3) of the VEA concerning epicondylitis. - 3.
-The Authority is of the view that on the sound medical-scientific evidence available it is more probable than not that epicondylitis and death from epicondylitis can be related to particular kinds of service.
-The Authority has therefore determined pursuant to subsection 196B(3) of the VEA a Statement of Principles concerning epicondylitis (Balance of Probabilities) (No. 6 of 2023).
+- 2. The Repatriation Medical Authority (the Authority), under subsection 196B(8) of the Veterans' Entitlements Act 1986 (the VEA), repeals Instrument No. 7 of 2015 (Federal Register of Legislation No. F2014L01784) determined under subsection 196B(2) of the VEA concerning epicondylitis. - 3.
+The Authority is of the view that there is sound medical-scientific evidence that indicates that epicondylitis and death from epicondylitis can be related to particular kinds of service.
+The Authority has therefore determined pursuant to subsection 196B(2) of the VEA a Statement of Principles concerning epicondylitis (Reasonable Hypothesis) (No. 5 of 2023).
 This Instrument will in effect replace the repealed Statement of Principles.